WayneDW/WayneDW.github.io/_posts/2021-06-01-Lyapunov-Poincare.md

 $\lambda = \gamma(\alpha-\gamma-\frac{n-1}{R})>0$.

-This suggests that as long as we choose the radius R large enough and (C1) condition is satisfied, we have the desired result.
+This suggests that as long as we choose a large R, a small $\gamma$ and (C1) condition is satisfied, we have the desired result.

 ## Discussions